Ajay-Kumar-Prasad/SIH-2025-EngiTantra-FloatChat/CONTRIBUTING.md

 # 🤝 Contributing Guidelines

-Thank you for considering contributing to **SIH2025-EngiTantra-Tourist-Safety**!
+Thank you for considering contributing to **SIH-2025-FloatChat**!
-We’re excited to collaborate and build this project together 🚀.
+We’re building an **AI-powered conversational system for ARGO float data**, and your contributions will help us make oceanographic data more accessible and meaningful. 🌊

 ---